sv1sage/SASE/HPE-Aruba-Networking/zero-trust/agentless/linux-server-ssh/README.md

 - Identify the user
 - Single Sign-On experience
 - Access policy based on least privilege
-- Unmanaged device must not be placed onto the internal network
+- Remove the `unmanaged device` from being placed into the internal network with a client vpn

 # ✅ Prerequisites